DRCL-USC/collaborative_loco_manipulation/README.md

 # Adaptive Motion Planning for Safety-Critical Collaborative Loco-manipulation
-This repository contains the code for the paper "Hierarchical Adaptive Motion Planning with Nonlinear Model Predictive Control for Safety-Critical Collaborative Loco-Manipulation".
+This repository contains the code for the paper "Hierarchical Adaptive Motion Planning with Nonlinear Model Predictive Control for Safety-Critical Collaborative Loco-Manipulation."
 This is a hierarchical control system for object manipulation using a team of quadrupedal robots.
-A high-level NMPC planner generates collision-free paths and the decentralized loco-manipulation controller then ensures each robot maintains stable locomotion and manipulation based on the planner’s guidance.
+A high-level NMPC planner generates collision-free paths, and the decentralized loco-manipulation controller ensures each robot maintains stable locomotion and manipulation based on the planner’s guidance.

 ## Video Demonstration
 [![Video Title](https://img.youtube.com/vi/cU_qevkW86I/0.jpg)](https://www.youtube.com/watch?v=cU_qevkW86I)